xenify-io/litepaper/README.md

 ## ⚡️ veXNF Rewards

-- 25% of XNF supply is distributed as veXNF rewards (locked for 1 year) each day to those that participate in the ETH auction.
+- 25% of XNF supply is distributed as veXNF rewards (locked for 1 year) each day to those that participate in the ETH Auction.

-- 25% of XNF supply is distributed as veXNF rewards (locked for 1 year) each day to those that participate in the Swap auction.
+- 25% of XNF supply is distributed as veXNF rewards (locked for 1 year) each day to those that participate in the Swap Auction.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)